Vshnv2001/eff-bi/README.md

 # Eff BI

 Eff BI (Effortless Business Intelligence) is a Full-Stack GenAI Application to replace the long wait for BI developers to get executives the insights they need, powered by LLMs.
 Try Eff BI at [https://eff-bi.vercel.app](https://eff-bi.vercel.app).
 You can also learn more from our [User Guide](https://eff-bi-docs.vercel.app/docs/user/getting-started/setup).
+(Please Note: EffBI is undergoing Maintenance, we will be back up again soon)

 NOTE: Our demo site [https://eff-bi.vercel.app](https://eff-bi.vercel.app) is currently not running in production.
 We will restore it around mid-April 2025.
 To test, please clone locally and run within your local environment/servers.
 We apologize for the inconvenience.